 WeWork was able to raise a whopping $355 million back in 2014 with this Series D deck.
 While this is an example of a later-stage startup that already has plenty of traction to show for, it still serves as a golden example of how you can effectively communicate your monetization strategy.

 It’s a long-term partnership that requires matching expectations, and a lot of compromise.
-Which is why the team slide in your pitch deck is really, really important.
+Which is why it’s important to create a pitch deck team slide that communicates the spirit of your team.
 Investors want to see more than just a great product and a way to bring it to market.
 They want to get to know the core team that’s going to execute.

 Buffer did a great job with their team slide by sharing the track records of each cofounder, while also validating itself as a venture-backed startup that was able to attract business-savvy advisors.